 Thermoplastic Welding and Bonding

-At Miller Weldmaster, we’ve led the way in thermoplastic welding and bonding for over 40 years.
-The combination of our many years of experience and our knowledgeable technical experts means that every thermoplastic bonding and hot air plastic welding machine we offer will perform to meet your needs.
-Thermoplastic rubber fabrics are popular materials for many different uses because they are lightweight and offer strength and stability.
+For over 40 years, Miller Weldmaster leads the way in thermoplastic and polypropylene welding and bonding.
+The combination of our many years of experience and our knowledgeable technical experts deliver thermoplastic bonding and hot air plastic welding machines designed to meet your needs.
+Hot air welding for plastic lets you use thermoplastic rubber fabrics, which are popular materials because they are lightweight, strong and stable.

 What Are Thermoplastics?

 Thermoplastics are plastic materials that become pliable or moldable when heated above a specific temperature and harden upon cooling.

 Thermoplastic welding is a process used for joining pieces of thermoplastic material using heating, pressure and cooling.
 To begin the weld, the surface of the thermoplastic material is heated to its melting point, or thermoplastic state.
 Each material has its own thermoplastic state, which usually ranges between 250°C (480°F) and 500°C (1022°F).

 The material is then pressed together until it cools.
 The pressure applied allows molecules in the material to newly position themselves, or to bond with molecules of another part.

 Several methods of welding have been developed for thermoplastics.
 Hot air plastic welding is generally used on thermoplastic materials that have a thickness of 1/16 of an inch or more.